mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 Resource Management
 ===================

 Resources are pluggable bits of data, like brush presets or patterns.
-Krita has variety of resources and also has a good resource management starting from 2.9, making it really easy for artists to share and collate all the resources together
+Krita has variety of resources and also has a good resource management starting from 2.9, making it really easy for artists to share and collate all the resources together.

 Bundles
 -------